 Tuberous Breast Correction Surgery With Sydney Plastic Surgeon Dr Ellis Choy

 Tuberous breasts are often noticed with the onset of puberty.
 The condition is not simply one of undeveloped small breasts, as there may be other underlying factors such as skin deficiency, malposition or herniation that exacerbate the appearance of the breasts.
 Women may exhibit one or more of these conditions, sometimes resulting in noticeable variations between the size and shape of both breasts.
-A tuberous breast correction will improve breast shape, symmetry and size.

 The Relationship Between Breast Augmentation and a Tuberous Breast Surgery